aciccarello/ciccarello.me/_posts/2019-03-31-estamos-en-puebla-mexico.md

 several times a week to teach us.

 {% include image.html
-    file="/assets/img/puebla-estrella.jpg"
+    file: "/assets/img/puebla-estrella.jpg"
-    alt="view from ferris wheel ride looking out at buildings 2 to 6 stories tall with trees interspersed between" caption="View of the city from La Estrella de Puebla" display="float"
+    alt: "view from ferris wheel ride looking out at buildings 2 to 6 stories tall with trees interspersed between"
+    caption: "View of the city from La Estrella de Puebla"
+    display: "float"
 %}

 When we can, we head out into the city to explore new areas.
 We don't have a